kessie2862/TravelBlog/README.md

 ## 2. Click on "Add files" to upload files and "Add folder" to upload folder.

 ![upload_files2](https://user-images.githubusercontent.com/97234029/170701007-3a61b069-2f43-4d91-a594-ec52adecea94.jpg)
 #### If you have your project files/folders inside a folder on your computer, don't upload that folder.
-Instead, upload it's content onr by one.
+Instead, upload it's content one by one.
+##

 ## 3. After a successful upload you will see your files and folders with the name of your S3 Bucket at the top.